rock-planning/kinematics_library/README.md

 kinematics_library
 =============

 A framework for handling serial robot kinematics.
-This framework contains state of the art kinematic solvers such as kdl, ikfast, trac_ik, etc..
-The aim of this framework is to offer the user different kinematic solvers by just changing the configuration.
+This framework contains the following kinematic solvers: kdl, trac_ik, ikfast, analytical solver for 7 dof manipulator and an optimisation-based kinematic solvers.
+The aim of this framework is to offer the user to use different types kinematic solvers by just changing the configuration.

 ![kinematics](kinematics.png)